-6 Concluding Remarks In the present paper a new method for practical Bayesian estimation of the BNS stochastic volatility model with marginal Gamma laws has been suggested.
-As a first contribution, a new parameterization of a OU process with marginal Gamma law based on the Rosiński representation (Rosiński, 2000) has been suggested, which has the advantage of being a non-centered parameterization in the sense of Roberts et al. (2004).
-As in Roberts et al. (2004), our parameterization is based on a marked Poisson process, however the process lives on the positive real line, rather than on the two-dimensional space $[0,T] \times (0,\infty)$ .
-The arrival times $a_j$ of the Poisson process are used twice to define both the number of jumps and the jump sizes.
+6 Concluding Remarks

+In the present paper practical Bayesian estimation of the BNS stochastic volatility model with marginal Gamma laws has been studied.
+A parameterization of an OU process with marginal Gamma law based on the Rosiński representation (Rosiński, 2001) has been considered, which has the advantage of being a non-centered parameterization in the sense of Roberts et al. (2004).
+As in Roberts et al. (2004), the parameterization is based on a marked Poisson process, however the process lives on the positive real line, rather than on the two-dimensional space $[0,T] \times (0,\infty)$.
+The arrival times a_j of the Poisson process are used twice to define both the number of jumps and the jump sizes.
 This parameterization has the advantage of automatic thinning (deleting small jumps) when decreasing N, and of adding small jumps, when increasing N. In the later case, a proposal with new jumps is more likely to be accepted than the proposal used in Roberts et al. (2004), where new jumps are sampled from the exponential prior.
 Simulation experiments as well the analysis of real exchange rate confirmed this expectation.

-The second contribution of the paper has been to define an MCMC scheme which enables multiple updates of the latent point process X. At each MCMC draw we add and delete more than one point from our latent point process, which is particularly useful for high intensity processes.
-We may combine the Rosiński representation with single updating as in Geyer and Møller (1994) and Roberts et al. (2004), however, our experience is that this leads to slower convergence, if the sampler is started far out in the tails of the posterior distribution.
-For illustration, we show in Figure 6 the initial MCMC draws for the number N of jumps and the total jump mass $z(\lambda T)$ obtained when fitting as in Section 5 a single OU model to the Swiss franc/US dollar series.
-We used both multiple updates of the hidden point process as in Subsection 3.2 and single updates as in Roberts et al. (2004).
-The figure clearly shows the advantage of combining the Rosiński parameterization with multiple rather than single updates.
-Acknowledgments This work was supported by the Austrian Science Foundation (FWF) under grant SFB 010 ('Adaptive Information Systems and Modelling in Economics and Management Science').
-We thank Christoph Pamminger for his support with running the MCMC simulations.
+Finally, we developed an MCMC scheme which enables multiple updates of the latent point process X. At each MCMC draw we add and delete more than one point from our latent point process, which is particularly useful for high intensity processes.